lyons89/awesome-proteomics/README.md

 ## 4. Assorted pipeline Tools

-[Monocle](https://github.com/gygilab/Monocle) a program built, in part by Deven Schweppe, for monoisotopic peak and accurate precursor m/z detection in shotgun proteomics experiments.
-I have only spent a little time tinkering around with this, but if I ever need to make a raw data analysis pipeline this would be included. [paper for reference](https://pubs.acs.org/doi/10.1021/acs.jproteome.0c00563)
+2021 - [Monocle](https://github.com/gygilab/Monocle) a program built, in part by Deven Schweppe, for monoisotopic peak and accurate precursor m/z detection in shotgun proteomics experiments.
+I have only spent a little time tinkering around with this, but if I ever need to make a raw data analysis pipeline this would be included. - [paper](https://pubs.acs.org/doi/10.1021/acs.jproteome.0c00563)

-[RawBeans](https://bitbucket.org/incpm/prot-qc/src/master/) is a upgraded program of RawMeat.
+2021 - [RawBeans](https://bitbucket.org/incpm/prot-qc/src/master/) is a upgraded program of RawMeat.
 It's a raw data quaility control tool that help identify insturment issues relating to spray instability, problems with fragmentation or unequal loading.
-This program can be used on a stand alone PC or included in a pipeline. [paper for reference](https://pubs.acs.org/doi/10.1021/acs.jproteome.0c00956?goto=supporting-info)
+This program can be used on a stand alone PC or included in a pipeline. - [paper](https://pubs.acs.org/doi/10.1021/acs.jproteome.0c00956?goto=supporting-info)